hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 <details><summary>Click here if you're at an AWS event where the Event Engine is being used</summary><br>

    1. If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.
-To get start, go to [What will be provided](#what-will-be-provided)
+To get start, go to [Available resources](#available-resources)
 </details>

 <details><summary>Click here if you are using your own AWS account (whether you are at an AWS event, a separate event or online)</summary><br>